mhasse1/rcforge/docs/style-guide-v030.md

 ```
 ```

-### RC Command Help Documentation
+### rc Command Help Documentation

-Each RC command utility should include:
+Each rc command utility should include:

 1. **Inline Documentation**:
    - Header comment with utility name and description